 Humanities and Area Studies Faculty Research Development Program

-What: You are invited to apply for this intensive summer program designed to foster success in applying for High Value individual research awards and fellowships in the Humanities and Social Sciences.
-These include fellowships from the NEH, Fulbright, ACLS, residential awards and more.
-Select participants proposing research or writing projects on any region or topic related to Latin America and the Caribbean, including Latinx topics and Anglophone regions, will attend a three-day intensive (remote) workshop that will help identify funding opportunities appropriate to their fields; demystify the bureaucratic process of sponsored research in the Humanities; cultivate strategies for seeking and receiving research funding into already-demanding academic lives; and successfully compete for funding opportunities.
+What: You are invited to apply for this intensive summer workshop directed by Prof. Bianca Premo (History) to help you succeed in applying for High Value individual research awards and fellowships in the Humanities and Social Sciences.
+These include fellowships from the NEH, Fulbright, ACLS, residential awards, and more.
+Select participants who would like to apply for these awards to support research or writing projects on any region or topic related to Latin America and the Caribbean, including Latinx topics and Anglophone regions, will attend a three-day intensive (remote) workshop that will help identify the large grant funding opportunities appropriate to their fields; demystify the bureaucratic process of sponsored research in the Humanities; cultivate strategies for seeking and receiving research funding into already-demanding academic lives; and successfully compete for funding opportunities.

-When: Participants will receive $500 for participating in all three sessions of the intensive summer workshop to be held from 10:00 am-1:00 pm July 8, 9, and 15, 2021, and $1000 when they submit a project proposal for one or more external High Value fellowship and award programs in the coming academic year.
+When: Participants will receive $500 for participating in all planned hours of three sessions of the intensive summer workshop to be held from 10:00 am-1:00 pm July 21, 22, and 25, 2022, and $1000 when they submit a project proposal for one or more large external High Value fellowship and award programs in the coming academic year.

-Apply by May 14, 5:00 pm by submitting the one-page form to Apply_LACC@fiu.edu with the subject line: HAS Grant Workshop.
-Applications will be selected based on promise of submitting applications within the designated period, project strength and fit within area studies and humanities scope, and with attention to forming a diverse cohort in the workshop of faculty of different ranks, fields and perspectives.
+Apply by July 5, 5:00 pm by submitting the one-page form to Apply_LACC@fiu.edu with the subject line: HAS Grant Workshop.
+Applications will be selected based on promise of submitting applications for a High Value large grant or fellowship within the designated period, project strength and fit within area studies and humanities scope, and with attention to forming a diverse cohort in the workshop of faculty of different ranks, fields and perspectives.

-Questions?: Please contact the HAS Program Director, Bianca Premo, at email@example.com.
+Questions?: Please contact the HAS Director, Bianca Premo, at email@example.com.